 Klein: Don’t build any speculative construction!

-Horn: Do you see green building playing a large role in the remainder of 2011/begining of 2012?
+Horn: Do you see green building playing a large role in the remainder of 2011/beginning of 2012?

 Klein: Not like you might think in today’s day and age.
 Thanks to the current administration, there are more incentives than ever, so hopefully that will help encourage more green initiatives by both developers and users.